abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 Keep the internal link reference
 --------------------------------

-In early releases Smart Link wanted only to help users to create internal links, so the referenced document was deleted or moved after the link procedure, you were not helped in keeping this reference.
+In early releases Smart Link wanted only to help users to create internal links without manually copy/paste URLs, so if the referenced document was deleted or moved after the linking action, you were not helped in keeping this reference.

-Now a more permanent relation is kept between the two contents.
+Recently a more permanent relation is kept between the two contents.
 To prove this let's first create another Smart Link that refer to the same document, but in a different way:

     >>> browser.open(portal_url)
     >>> browser.getLink('Add new').click()